YZY-stack/DF40/README.md

 ---

-The following two figures display the statistical description and illustrate the details of our DF40 dataset. **Please check our paper for details.**
+The following table displays the statistical description and illustrates the details of our DF40 dataset. **Please check our paper for details.**

 <div align="center">
 </div>